Inventory, lb : 0

 Rue is native to the Mediterranean, and can be found in similar temperate climates around the world.
 Rue is harvested just before it flowers, typically in the late spring though the plant is evergreen.
 Historically, the upper portion of the plant was harvested, because the greatest benefits of the plant were said to be in the topmost leaves.
 The bitter and pungent aroma was considered a natural repellent for pests and Rue still serves as an ornamental insect deterrent in home herb and flower gardens.
 The potential toxicity of the plant and its bitter aroma and taste has made it less popular as a culinary herb over the centuries, though in Ethiopia Rue is not considered toxic if it is used appropriately.

-People have spotted Rue using the Specialty Produce app for iPhone and Android.
+Someone spotted Rue using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Near Vista, California, United States

 About 413 days ago, 3/12/16

 Spotter's comments : Rue spotted at Vista Farmers Market.